-Sometimes it takes the help of someone else to keep you disciplined and on track with your plan.
+Sometimes it takes the help of an accountability partner to help keep you disciplined and on track with your plan.

 16 Class and Study Hacks

-Do you care about getting good grades?
-Do you actually want to learn and remember the things you study?
-If so, these are some of the hacks you should start using:
+If you care about getting good grades and want to learn and remember the things you study, these are some hacks you can try.
+See what works well for you.

 That way, when you can't attend a particular class, you know other students who may be willing to share their notes with you.
-You can also recruit them to ask questions you know the answers to when you have to give class presentations.
+You can also recruit them to ask questions you know the answers to when you prepare for class presentations.

-Don't let yourself remain confused when you have the opportunity to gain clarity.
+Don't let yourself remain confused when you could gain clarity.
 Other students probably have the same questions but are afraid to speak up.
 And asking questions can help you earn a positive reputation with your professors.

-By using several of your favorite colors, you'll engage your visual memory better than if you just stick to one boring color.
+You'll engage your visual memory better using several of your favorite colors just sticking to one boring color.